artiso-solutions/samples/LiveUpdate/Readme.md

 	* Count Small is displayed

 ####Automatic Fallback
-1. Either click the Refresh button or wait untill Count Big or Count Small reaches 256
+1. Either click the Reset button or wait untill Count Big or Count Small reaches 256
 2. An exception is thrown and an automatic fallback to Version 1.0.0.0 will be executed on the client

 ####ToDos